sinai-dev/UnityExplorer/README.md

 ### Settings

-You can change the settings via the "Options" page of the main menu, or directly from the config file (generated after first launch).
-The config file will be found either inside a "UnityExplorer" folder in the same directory as where you put the DLL file, or for BepInEx it will be at `BepInEx\config\UnityExplorer\`.
+You can change the settings via the "Options" page of the main menu, or directly from the config file.

+Depending on the release you are using, the config file will be found at:
+* BepInEx: `BepInEx\config\com.sinai.unityexplorer.cfg`
+* MelonLoader: `UserData\MelonPreferences.cfg`
+* Standalone `{DLL_location}\UnityExplorer\config.ini`

 `Main Menu Toggle` (KeyCode)
 * Default: `F7`